Samsung August 2021 security update is now rolling out for these Galaxy devices

 Galaxy Foldables

-Despite the imminent release of yet more flagship foldable and “flip” handsets, the August 2021 security patch was seeded to the original Galaxy Fold 5G (SM-F907B) ahead of any other Fold-branded devices.
-The update first arrived on UK units, with a wider rollout likely coming in the following days.
+Despite the imminent release of yet more flagship foldable and “flip” handsets, the August 2021 security patch was seeded to the Galaxy Fold 5G (SM-F907B) ahead of any other Fold-branded devices.
+The update first arrived on UK units, with a wider rollout started for the original 4G-only Galaxy Fold (SM-F900F) starting in France

 - Galaxy Fold 5G — F907BXXS5EUG1 (Released first in the UK)